aliceincipherland/downtheAPIrabbithole/README.md

 # down the API rabbithole
-These are projects done for the educational purpose of becoming more familiar with the windows API and interacting with the native api, system calls and DLLs
+These are projects done for the educational purpose of becoming more familiar with the windows API and interacting with the native api, system calls and DLLs.
+In this walk-through, I was able to create a simple DLL injection using various window API calling functions.
+This script and the associated DLL are relatively rudementary, but they demostrate an important concept which can be leveraged for hard-to-detect attacks.
+This can evade basic anti-virus softwares which user user-hooking to identify illegitimate processes and using the legitimate process to obfuscate the execution of the DLL.
+One of the best defense againast DLL injection is digital signature verification and maintain an allow-list of trusted folders with DLLs.

+In the next project, I hope to create a script which then alerts on the API calls, CreateRemoteThread and WriteProcessMemory, while also verifying the signature of the DLL to help mitigate this attack to further reduce false positives.